electricbookworks/electric-book/_docs/setup/variants.md

 Note that the file extension is `.css` not `.scss`, because it refers to the final CSS stylesheet that Jekyll/Sass will generate from `.scss` files.

 You can list as many variants as you like in this way.
-The one that applies is the one set as the `active-variant` (see above).
+The one that applies during output is the one set as the `active-variant` (see above).
 If no `active-variant` is set, then none of the variant stylesheets will apply on output.

 You then create that stylesheet in a book's `styles` folder, alongside the existing default `web.scss`, `print-pdf.scss`, `screen-pdf.scss`, `epub.scss`, and `app.scss` files, which the variant replaces.

-Variant stylesheets must duplicate the stylesheet they replace.
-For example, to create a variant of the `print-pdf.scss` file in a book's `styles` folder, copy that file, save it (usually named after the variant name) and then make relevant changes to it.
-It's not possible to `@import` the `print-pdf.scss` file.
+Note that a variant stylesheet *replaces* the book's default stylesheet file for a given output, it doesn't extend the default file.
+For example, to create a variant of the `print-pdf.scss` file in a book's `styles` folder, copy that file, save it (usually named after the variant name) and then make the relevant variant changes to it.
+When that variant is active (and its stylesheet is listed in `variants` in `_data/settings.yml` as described above), the book will use the variant stylesheet during print-PDF output instead of `print-pdf.scss`.
+It's not possible to `@import` the default `print-pdf.scss` file into a variant stylesheet (because book-folder stylesheets must begin with top-of-page YAML, which isn't allowed in an `@import`ed file).

 ## Variant metadata